Knowing your Financial Independence number is one of the first steps on the journey to Financial Independence Retire Early (FIRE).

 Financial Independence Number Calculator

 Using a Financial Independence Number calculator is easy once you know your annual expenses.
-You simply plug in your annual expense into the formula.
+You plug your annual expense into the formula.

 FI Number = 25 x (Annual Expenses)